dendriel/cs-game-utils/SpriterAnimator/README.md

 *By the way, when using animations from Spriter in SpriterAnimator it's necessary to call its "Update" method every frame in order to handle automatic transitions from states.

 While setting up the SpriterAnimator (with animations from Spriter), you "just" need to create the states and transitions.
 I will leave here the code used to setup the SpriterAnimator from the main character in Deceased Land.

+*Obs.: may lack some features because I just created what was necessary in order to run Deceased Land.

 Legend: